AhmedRamadan2000/Excel-File-Comparator/README.md

 3. Test by opening `index.html` in a browser
 4. For development server: run `npm start`

-## Performance Considerations

-- **Client-side Processing**: All processing happens in the browser
-- **Memory Usage**: Large files (>10MB) may cause performance issues
-- **Display Limits**: Only first 100 results shown in tables (full data available in exports)

-## Future Enhancements

-- [ ] Column-specific comparison options
-- [ ] Fuzzy matching for similar (not exact) rows
-- [ ] Multiple sheet support
-- [ ] Database integration
-- [ ] Progress bars for large files
-- [ ] Advanced filtering options
-- [ ] Bulk file processing

-## Troubleshooting

-**Files won't upload:**
-- Ensure files are in supported formats (.xlsx, .xls, .csv)
-- Check file size (very large files may cause issues)
-- Try refreshing the page

-**Comparison not working:**
-- Make sure all three files are uploaded
-- Check that files contain data (not empty)
-- Verify files have readable content

-**Results seem incorrect:**
-- Remember that comparison uses exact matching
-- Check for extra spaces or formatting differences in your data
-- Export results to verify the raw comparison data

 ## License

 MIT License - feel free to use and modify as needed.